lyteword/chspurgeon-tod/volume-3/psalm-58.md

 **Verse 5.** The serpent charmer.

-1\.He charms with moral persuasion, promise, threatening, etc.
+1\.
+He charms with moral persuasion, promise, threatening, etc.

-2\.He charms wisely, earnestly, affectionately, argumentively.
+2\.
+He charms wisely, earnestly, affectionately, argumentively.

-3\.He charms in vain; the will is averse.
+3\.
+He charms in vain; the will is averse.
 Hence the need of divine grace and of the gospel.

 **Verse 8.** The snail like course of ungodly men.
 Their sin destroys their property, health, time, influence, life.